adloky/smalls/benoni-b-ss.md

 **14...c5**

-It would be a pity if we didn?t make this move, even if we now have to sacrifice an exchange.
+It would be a pity if we didn't make this move, even if we now have to sacrifice an exchange.

 **15.Bb7 Bxc4**